youngklee/ZenPackers/git.rst

 Push a new Feature up to Origin for storage:
 -----------------------------------------------------
 Sometimes you want a feature to be stored on your Hub.
-Git Flow does not automatically push your features.
+Git-Flow does not automatically push your features.
 You can push it up to the hub like this::

   [bash]: git push -u origin feature/new